-The NJRTM-E includes a large buffer area surrounding the NJTPA region; therefore, the only external trips considered were those by truck.
 The NJRTM-E contains the following four types of external truck trips used to estimate activity moving into and out of the NJTPA region.

-- External-External truck trips: have both origin and destination outside of the modeled region and are commonly referred to as "pass-through" trips. - External-Internal truck trips: have one trip "end" inside the model region while the other trip "end" is outside of the region. - External-Internal-External truck trips: similar to external-external trips except they are routed through an intermediate truck terminal. - Intermodal Facility External-Internal truck trips: represents trips that are going between an internal zone and intermodal facility such as a port or an intermodal rail facility
+- External-External truck trips: have both origin and destination outside of the modeled region and are commonly referred to as "pass-through" trips. - External-Internal truck trips: have one trip "end" inside the model region while the other trip "end" is outside of the region. - External-Internal-External truck trips: similar to external-external trips except they are routed through an intermediate truck terminal. - Intermodal Facility External-Internal truck trips: represents trips that are going between an internal zone and intermodal facility such as a port or an intermodal rail facility.